gitusercz/SMGC/README.md

 ### 1.2 Use 'streak' mode
 There are two working modes for **SMGC**.

 **Streak:** Graph's first measurement point will be the first value, that is more than 0.00 Watt.
 Graph's last measurement point is when the power value drops to 0.00 Watts.
-When this happens, streak is finished graph is created.
+When this happens, streak is finished and graph is created.

 **24h:** 24 Hour mode.
 Each day at midnight a new measurement starts.
 Each measurement point is recorded.
 A 23:59:59 graph is closed and drawed.
-In this mode the script does not pay attention to the power values, everything is logged.
-Graph is created daily, therefore the x axis always spans from 0 to 24 hour.
+In this mode power values do not trigger graph creation, everything is logged, graph is created daily.
+Therefore the x axis always spans from 0 to 24 hour.

 ## 2 Using the plug
 To set it up, enter the correct IP address to the config file.
 With a browser on the same subnet, navigate to [ipaddress]/meter/0 to make sure that Shelly works.

 Then open the config.ini file, set '24h' or 'streak' as workmode.
 Add a prefix for the graph file to be named.
 Then run the main.py on your computer.
-I personally run SMGC on a RaspberryPi,, but it does not matter if it is a PC or something else.
+I personally run SMGC on a RaspberryPi, but it does not matter if it is a PC or something else.

 When streak is over or midnight passes, the graph file is ready.
 And saved into a subfolder.